manwar/perlweeklychallenge-club/challenge-186/james-smith/README.md

 ***You are given a string with possible unicode characters.
 Create a subroutine `sub makeover($str)` that replace the unicode characters with ascii equivalent.
 For this task, let us assume it only contains alphabets.***

 ## Solution

+We could use packages/built in support for UTF-8.
+But where would be the fun in that... can we replicate this in compact perl!

 We first need to define a data structure where we can define the mapping between unicode symbol and plain latin ASCII character.
 We could use a straight hash.
 But as the blocks of letters are in Unicode 'code blocks' we can use this to define the arrays